Hi. How can we help?

 • About transitory orders

 Transitory orders, also called transitory accounts, are orders that stay open overnight on your POS and are carried into the next business day.
 Unprocessed payments, reopened orders, and technical issues can all lead to transitory orders.
-After learning about the effects of transitory orders affect, you'll be able to locate them in your account, close them out, and prevent future occurrences.
+After learning about the effects of transitory orders, you'll be able to locate them in your account, close them out, and prevent future occurrences.

 How transitory orders affect you